Thinking about starting a garden this year? If so, you might want to consider container gardening.

-There are several ways you can reduce your watering chores, such as by choosing pots that will keep more moisture inside.
+There are several ways you can reduce your watering chores.
+One method is choosing pots that will keep more moisture inside.
 Those made out of plastic, fiberglass, and glazed clay are much better at holding moisture than terracotta or unglazed clay pots.

-During periods of exceptionally hot weather, you will likely need to water your containers often - several times a day, in fact.
+During periods of exceptionally hot weather, you will likely need to water your containers often.
+In fact, you may need to water several times a day.

-A larger pot will hold moisture better, too.
-The key to successful container gardening - and a factor that many people tend to overlook - is that you need to have the best soil.
+A larger pot will hold moisture better.
+The key to successful container gardening and a factor that many people tend to overlook is that you need to have the best soil.

 When they’re grown in the ground, plants have endless boundaries for their roots to grow.
 In a container, conditions are more restricted, so there’s very little room for error.

 Remember, drainage is key.
-Make sure you use containers with drainage holes drilled into the bottom, or consider making your own if the container you select does not have any.
+Make sure you use containers with drainage holes drilled into the bottom.
+You can consider making your own if the container you select does not have any.